-- 37. Subsection (4) provides that a staffing method which is developed and recommended to Ministers must include staffing level tools related to workload and professional judgement (see the explanation of the relevant health tools in paragraph 20 above on what is envisaged here).
-Subsection (5) then sets out particular examples of what may be taken into account by SCSWIS when developing the staffing method. - 38.
-New section 82B sets out that the Scottish Ministers can require the use of a staffing method developed by SCSWIS by regulations this can be either as developed and recommended by SCSWIS or with modifications by Ministers as appropriate).
-These regulations may also specify the types of settings and employees to which the requirement to use a staffing method applies; specify the exact tools that must be used for the purpose of section 82A(4); and the frequency with which such tools are used. - 39.
-New section 82C provides key definitions for the purposes of these new sections in the 2010 Act.
-The term "care services" here is restricted to exclude individual providers who do not have any employees: for example a registered child minder, where a single person delivers the service without any additional staff.
+60. Subsection (4) provides that a staffing method which is developed and recommended to Ministers must include staffing level tools related to workload and professional judgement (see the explanation of the relevant health tools in paragraph 20 above on what is envisaged here).
+Subsection (5) then sets out particular examples of what may be taken into account by SCSWIS when developing the staffing method.

+61. New section 82B sets out that the Scottish Ministers can require the use of a staffing method developed by SCSWIS by regulations - this can be either as developed and recommended by SCSWIS or with modifications by Ministers as appropriate.
+These regulations may also specify the types of settings and employees to which the requirement to use a staffing method applies; specify the exact tools that must be used for the purpose of section 82A(4); and the frequency with which such tools are used.